Stock Beta

 Linear Algebrax / 24

-Math Questionsx / 30
+Math Questionsx / 45

-Probability and Statistics Theoryx / 137
+Probability and Statisticsx / 165

-Programmingx / 34
+Programmingx / 35

-Totalx / 545
+Totalx / 598

 Stock Beta

 In CAPM, a stock's beta measures its volatility relative to the overall market.
-A stock's beta in CAPM is determined by comparing its past returns to the market's past returns, usually calculated through regression analysis.
+A stock's beta in CAPM is determined by comparing its historical returns to the market's historical returns, typically calculated through regression analysis.
 A beta greater than 1 indicates that the stock is more volatile than the market, implying higher risk and potentially higher returns.
 A beta less than 1 means the stock is less volatile, with lower risk and potentially lower returns.
 A beta around 1 suggests the stock's volatility is similar to the market.
 Interpreting beta helps investors understand a stock's risk profile in relation to market movements, guiding investment decisions within the context of their risk tolerance.

 Title Category Subcategory Difficulty Status